mrkkrp/megaparsec-site/tutorials/switch-from-parsec-to-megaparsec.md

 float :: Parser Double
 float = lexeme L.float

-number :: Parser (Either Integer Double) number lexeme L.number -- similar to ‘naturalOrFloat’ in Parsec
+number :: Parser Scientific
+number lexeme L.number -- similar to ‘naturalOrFloat’ in Parsec
 ```

 Note that Megaparsec internally uses standard Haskell functions to parse
 floating point numbers, thus no precision loss is possible (and it's
 tested).
-On the other hand, Parsec again re-implements the whole
+On the other hand, Parsec again re-implements the whole thing.
-thing.
-Approach taken by Parsec authors is just parse the numbers one by one
+Approach taken by Parsec authors is just parse the numbers one by one and
-and then re-create the floating point number by means of floating point
+then re-create the floating point number by means of floating point
 arithmetic.
 Any professional knows that this is not possible and the only
 way to parse floating point number is via bit-level manipulation (it's
 usually done on OS level, in C libraries).
 Of course results produced by
 Parsec built-in parser for floating point numbers are incorrect.
 This is a
 known bug now, but it's been a long time till we “discovered” it, because
-again, Parsec has no test suite.
+again, Parsec has no test suite. (*Update*: it took one year but Parsec's
+maintainer has recently merged a pull request that seems to fix that and
+released Parsec 3.1.11.)

 Hexadecimal and octal numbers do not parse “0x” or “0o” prefixes, because
 different languages may have other prefixes for this sort of numbers.
 We